SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/defining-permissions.md

 |DataHub query|yes|no|

 ### Assignment of Cumulocity IoT DataHub roles and permissions
 The roles DataHub Administrator, DataHub Manager, and DataHub Reader must be assigned to the respective users of your tenant.
-For assigning roles to users see the section [Managing permissions](/standard-tenant/managing-permissions/) in the  in the *{{< product-c8y-iot >}} User guide*.
+For assigning roles to users see [Managing permissions](/standard-tenant/managing-permissions/).
 You need at least one user with the DataHub Administrator role to complete the {{< product-c8y-iot >}} DataHub configuration.

 {{< c8y-admon-info >}}
 You do not necessarily need to use the predefined roles to enable {{< product-c8y-iot >}} users to work with {{< product-c8y-iot >}} DataHub.
 Alternatively, you can modify other roles the users are associated with and add the corresponding permissions to those roles.
 In that case you also must add the DataHub application to the user's applications.